frederikgramkortegaard/nox/README.md

 - Default Values for Struct Fields
 - Compile-time logic via. directives: `#some_directive`
 - Functions as first-class citizens

+## Requirements
+When compiling Nox from source, it is dependent on the precense of [boost version 1.84.0 ](https://www.boost.org/users/history/version_1_84_0.html).

 ## Compiling Nox from Source
 It is possible to compile Nox from source, by navigating to the `./src` folder and running `make`.
 Verbose output from the compilation process such as Abstract Syntax Tree structures or the code generation process can be exposed by using `make debug` instead.